People like to rag on Christian Slater.

 Honestly, I don’t care what you call it.
 The Slate always delivers.
 And he deserves a Robert Downey, Jr.-styled second chance back to the bigs.
 His Golden Globe work on Mr. Robot is proof of that.

 Okay, so you’re wondering how in the hell does a film with a seven-figure budget earn a three-digit U.S box office?
 Well, hopefully, you read our previous “Box Office Failure Week” review for Zyzzyx Road, because, Playback suffered from the same exact rollout snafu.
+(Another is the excellent Jason Patric war film, The Beast).
 Playback—most likely to fulfill a clause in a SAG or IATSE agreement—played in one theatre (location unknown), once-a-day for one week (March 16 to 22) (the bare minimum, theatrical-contractual requirement) and sold approximately 35 tickets.
 As with Zyzzyx Road, Playback was never meant to be a theatrical feature: it was always intended to be a direct-to-video release.

 The Slate deserves better.